cwithac/thedisneyvault/README.md

 + Ability to view/edit/delete user information.
 + Character with no content warning before adding with defaults.
 + User sees characters they have added (partial build in code).
++ Restrict users from seeing page with URL direct not logged in.

 ### Upcoming Features
 + Manual add of films option.